-The federal government (future tenant through the Bundesanstalt für Immobilienaufgaben, which received the procurement contract from BMI) is involved with BMI, Federal Police (BPOL) and BAMF.
+The federal government (future tenant through the Bundesanstalt für Immobilienaufgaben, which received the procurement contract from BMI) is involved with BMI, Federal Police (BPOL) and BAMF and is to become the sole tenant of the "repatriation" building.

 The state of BB is the building contractor and is involved in the project with the Ministry of the Interior (MIK) (Minister Stübgen, CDU), the Ministry of Finance and for Europe (Minister Lange, SPD, formerly Secretary of the Interior and at that time a proponent of the deportation center), the Ministry of Justice BB, the Central Foreigners Office, the state police and the judicial bodies of the state (Potsdam Administrative Court, Königs Wusterhausen Local Court, Potsdam Public Prosecutor's Office).